Call our licensed insurance agents (TTY 711)

 Medicare Part D Enrollment

-Your first opportunity to choose a Medicare drug plan is during your Initial Enrollment Period.
+Your first opportunity to choose a Part D drug plan is during your Initial Enrollment Period.
 Once your IEP ends, you’ll pay a Part D enrollment penalty if you go more than 63 consecutive days without Medicare drug coverage or some other form of creditable coverage, like group health insurance or COBRA.

 Once you’re enrolled in Medicare, you’ll have more opportunities to add, drop and change your Medicare drug plans.
 Here is how Medicare Part D fits with the other Medicare enrollment periods: